 Panama Canal Cruises

-The largest engineering project of it's time, first thought of in the 16th century, is now a passage way for up to 14000 ships every year - discover it's many fascinating features cruising along the Panama Canal.
+The largest engineering project of it's time - discover it's many fascinating features cruising along the Panama Canal.

 Stretching for more than 70 kilometers, the Panama Canal is one of the most impressive man-made phenomenon on Earth.
 The Panama Canal provides a route through Central America and also an opportunity to marvel at the amazing scenery and structures that surround it.
 Boasting a scenic passage through tropical and exciting Panama you can expect a journey that is sure to be a memorable one.